livepeer/livepeer-monorepo/packages/livepeer-ui/README.md

 yarn add @livepeer/ui theme-ui @emotion/core @mdx-js/react
 ```

-Import the Livepeer UI theme object and add it to your application by passing it in as a prop to the theme-ui ThemeProvider,
+Import the Livepeer UI theme object and add it to your application by passing it in as a prop to the theme-ui ThemeProvider.

 ```jsx
 // basic usage